NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

 --dem <filename>
     The DEM to use.

+--mask <string>
+    A input mask, created from a raw camera image and hence having the same dimensions, with values of 1 on land and 0 in the water.

+--camera <string>
+    The camera file to use with the mask.

+-t, --session-type <string>
+    Select the stereo session type to use for processing.
+Usually the program can select this automatically by the file extension, except for xml cameras.
+See :numref:`parallel_stereo_options` for options.

 --outlier-threshold <double>
     A value, in meters, to determine the distance from a sampled point